Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While the display is great overall, it doesn’t offer full HD resolution, but we were still pleasantly surprised at how rich the display colors were, along with how bright the display could get.
 We were also really pleased with the overall cool operation.
 Even during heavy usage, we didn’t experience any overheating.
 The Intel Celeron processor isn’t the fastest or most powerful of the bunch, but it’s still plenty enough for your daily average use.
 Check out the best portable ultrabook too.

 Award: Honorable Mention/Best Display

-WHY WE LIKE IT: The Jumper EZbook 2 features an attractive design similar to premium ultrabooks, really beautiful display and an extra-affordable price tag.
-If you don’t want to spend too much for your lightweight ultrabook, this is the pick for you.
+WHY WE LIKE IT: The Jumper EZbook 2 features an attractive design similar to premium ultrabooks, a really beautiful display, and an extra-affordable price tag.
+If you don’t want to spend too much on your lightweight ultrabook, this is the pick for you.